mfoliveira/buggy.link/_posts/2018-03-17-ppc64le-on-x86_64-cross-compilers.markdown

 Now let's move to C.

-## Example: C Testcase and QEMU user-mode emulation
+# Example in C & QEMU

 Consider this simple test program that just returns `42`: